eclipse-glsp/glsp-website-source/content/documentation/_index/content.md

 <span style='display:block; text-align: center;'>

-Technical documentation can be found on the [GLSP GitHub](https://github.com/eclipse-glsp/glsp)
+Technical documentation can also be found on the [GLSP GitHub](https://github.com/eclipse-glsp/glsp)

 </span>